vkakerbeck/tbp.monty/docs/contributing/documentation/future-work-widget-metadata.md

 !snippet[../../snippets/future-work-output-type.md]

+> [!NOTE] Notes on some of the fields
+> publication: Doesn't nescessarily refer to publication in a peer-reviewed journal but could also be a general writeup or presentation of the results.

 # Skills

 Skills is a comma separated list of skills that will be needed to complete this.
 [Edit future-work-skills.md](https://github.com/thousandbrainsproject/tbp.monty/edit/main/docs/snippets/future-work-skills.md).

 !snippet[../../snippets/future-work-skills.md]

+> [!NOTE] Notes on some of the fields
+> research: means the ability to run controlled experiments, interprete results, investigate unexpected behavior, come up with novel solutions, draw from existing literature, and communicate the results

 # Contributor